Wednesday, 13 November 2024

 Pauline RICHARDS (Cranbourne) (10:40): I am pleased to have the opportunity to contribute on the report of the inquiry into the impact of road safety behaviours on vulnerable road users.
 As is always appropriate, I pay credit to the Legislative Assembly Economy and Infrastructure Committee, which is very ably chaired by the member for Bellarine with the member for Shepparton as deputy chair.
 I pay credit to the many people involved in this report: as always to the secretariat but in the context of this place to the members for Kew, Pascoe Vale, Narracan, Tarneit and Glen Waverley, who were involved in this incredibly important inquiry.

 It is appropriate also for me to recognise, having spent some time reading this report, the numbers of people who made submissions.
 There are some people I know relatively well who have made some submissions and appeared as witnesses, and there are a vast number of people whose names I do not know.
 I reflect on that expression that people are touched by the road toll.
 Perhaps many of the people who made a submission have indeed been touched by the road toll, so this was an important report.
 I am very pleased to have the opportunity to reflect on some of those findings.
-This is an opportunity as well to thank our emergency services, who are often also traumatised by their experience of bearing the brunt of the work that they do but I know are focused with a laser-like approach to making sure we can stay safe.
+This is an opportunity as well to thank our emergency services, who are often also traumatised by their experience of bearing the brunt of the work that they do but I know are focused with a laser-like approach on making sure we can stay safe.

 The incredibly important issue of road safety and road use is timely in the context of some of the tragedies especially over the last few weeks.
 But this particularly looked at the road-related fatalities and injuries amongst cyclists, pedestrians and motorcyclists, groups that are disproportionately affected by road trauma.
 The committee has some critical insights into how we can enhance road safety for those groups and outlines some specific risks that they face.
 One of the key findings of the report is that, while vulnerable road users make up a relatively small percentage of total road traffic, they are over-represented in injury and fatality statistics.
 This was something that was, if I am frank and honest with myself, a bit of a surprise to me, the starkness of the statistics.
 For example, pedestrians and cyclists account for 30 per cent of road fatalities in Victoria, but they only represent 12 per cent of road users.
 This disparity is a stark reminder that these individuals are at heightened risk, and I have known people who have been impacted in a tragic way.